 Webinar or Virtual Classroom?

-Webinars are often used to give information about a broad topic.
+Webinars are often used to broadcast information about a topic.
 For example, the introduction of a new procedure or how to use storytelling for fundraising.
 Webinars are also suitable for sharing knowledge to promote your business, for sales purposes and to build a customer database.

 As virtual classrooms are smaller and more interactive, they are a better medium to deliver a true learning experience about a specific topic.
-So instead of talking about and showing storytelling examples, the learners can discuss examples, make a plan and work on their own story in smaller groups.
+So instead of just talking about the new procedure or showing storytelling examples, the learners can take part in activities applying the new procedure or discuss examples, make a plan and work on their own story in smaller groups.

 Webinars are a one-way lecture, providing information to a larger audience.
-The interaction is limited with a chat box, a poll or survey and a Q&A session at the end.
+The interaction is often limited to a chat box, a poll and a Q&A session at the end.
 What webinars are lacking is the real interaction among learners.

 In a virtual classroom you can facilitate discussions, use a whiteboard and let the learners go into breakout rooms to work on a task with their group.
 Depending on your software platform, you can also ask participants to give a thumbs up or applaud and reward them with virtual prizes.
 Ideally, the trainer doesn’t talk longer than 5 minutes before the next activity starts.
 This also means that a virtual classroom takes more preparation time compared to a webinar.
 You need to to develop the activities (you could use a workbook) and prepare the breakout rooms.

-The maximum time for a webinar is 45 minutes.
+The maximum time for a webinar is 45-60 minutes.
 You will often lose attendees’ attention with a long one-way conversation.
-Who hasn’t checked their emails during a webinar?
+Who hasn’t checked their emails or social media during a webinar?
 An engaging presenter and a poll or active chat box will help but listening attentively for an hour or more is hard work.

 A virtual classroom could go for a bit longer, between 1-2 hours.
 But to keep the participants’ attention, your activities are crucial to keep them active.
 Also be aware that a virtual classroom takes more energy from the trainer than a face-to-face training.
 If you need longer, spread the content over more sessions.